 “The Landscape Performance Series is one of the most significant academic and professional collaborative endeavors in our field in recent decades."

 Awareness and use of landscape performance information and evaluation has increased from a near-zero baseline.

-- In 10 years, LandscapePerformance.org has received a total of 1.7 million pageviews and attracts over 40,000 users annually.
+- In 10 years, LandscapePerformance.org has received a total of 1.7 million pageviews and attracts 50,000 users annually.

 - Over 12,000 people have attended LAF presentations on landscape performance.
 This includes over 70 conference presentations, presentations for at least 80 firms and organizations, and at least 50 presentations to universities and classes throughout the U.S. and internationally.